-Decumulation is a fancy word for the distribution phase of retirement.
-Is it advantageous to remain focused on asset accumulation, in retirement?
-More and more economists and retirement professionals are suggesting that we change our focus from asset accumulation to asset protection and guaranteed, lifetime income.
-Professors and economists have begun asking us to re-think the conventional wisdom concerning asset accumulation versus lifetime income.
-Like everything in financial planning, each person’s circumstances are unique and it is this uniqueness that drives individual product decisions.
-Factors such as succession and health all play a role in how much of our retirement assets should be converted to income.
-This is why many people use the assets in their IRA to purchase income contracts.
-Once this has been determined, using the right annuities is important:
+Decumulation is the technical term for the distribution phase of retirement.
+Who does it benefit to remain focused on asset accumulation, in retirement?
+More and more economists and retirement professionals are suggesting that we shift our focus from asset accumulation to asset protection and guaranteed, lifetime income.
+As retirement experts, we are questioning the conventional wisdom that underpins this issue.
+Like everything in financial planning, each person’s circumstances are unique and this uniqueness drives individual recommendations.
+Factors such as succession and health play a role in how much of our retirement assets should be converted to income.
+For each of us, there is a perfect balance.

 You can reach us at 561-869-4500 or email Ted to arrange for a complimentary consultation.
-If you are tired of seeing your retirement assets being whipsawed in the markets, let’s talk.
+If you are worried about keeping your retirement assets at risk, let’s talk.